taufanAli65/social-media-todo-api/README.md

 ### Content

 - `GET /content`: Get all contents (admin only)
+- `GET /content`: Get all contents managed or assigned to the user (for user)
 - `POST /content`: Add new content (admin only)
 - `POST /assign/:contentID/:userID`: Assign user to manage content (admin only)